-4) Ride the 2 miles south (start by turning left from leaving the Preston Railroad trailhead and right at the junction a 1/4 mile down the road) on the fire road until you get to the Timberline trailhead.
+4) Ride the 2 miles south (start by turning left from leaving the Preston Railroad trailhead and right at the junction a 1/4 mile down the road) on the fire road until you get to the Northwest Timber Trail trailhead.

-5) Complete the Timberline Trail until it intersects with the fire road and turn left.
-The Timberline trail is a hiking trail first and a mountain biking trail second.
+5) Complete the Northwest Timber Trail until it intersects with the fire road and turn left.
+The Northwest Timber Trail is a hiking trail first and a mountain biking trail second.
 Because of this, it's a bland trail that is a purebred XC offering.
 It provides some very pretty views and uniquely large number of bridge crossings, however the trail architecture itself offers nothing interesting and is more a glorified connector back to the main fire road so the rider may get back to the parking.
 Be respectful to hikers along this trail and watch your speed.